sj2799/Internet-Sales-Analytics-Dashboard/README.md

 * Bar Chart: Total Sales Amount broken down by Month (using the custom dim_Date table)

 Page 2 — Customer Breakdown
-*Pivot/Matrix Table: Sales Amount by Customer Email Address (rows) × Currency Code (columns) Useful for identifying high-value customers and their preferred currencies
+* Matrix Table: Sales Amount by Customer Email Address (rows) × Currency Code (columns) Useful for identifying high-value customers and their preferred currencies

 **🗃 Data Model**
 The project follows a star schema design with one fact table and two dimension tables, plus a custom date dimension: